momo-sophos/Professional-Biography/README.md

 "Brief communication: Sea-level projections, adaptation planning, and actionable science" with William Lipscomb and David Behar

-"Representational risk in climate modeling" with Eric Winsberg and Stephanie Harvard To watch a version of my original presentation please visit [here](https://www.youtube.com/watch?v=GVaFjoiB4I4&t=26289s), and move forward to 7:18:47.
+"Representational risk in climate modeling" with Eric Winsberg and Stephanie Harvard.
+To watch a version of my original presentation this work is based on please visit [here](https://www.youtube.com/watch?v=GVaFjoiB4I4&t=26289s), and move forward to 7:18:47.

 "Enhancing the Actionability of GEWEX Projects: Designing Responsible and Collaborative Processes" in _GEWEX Quarterly_ [Quarter 3 2023](https://www.gewex.org/gewex-content/files_mf/1692987564Q32023.pdf)